dropbox/changes/README.rst

 Job Plan:
   A snapshot of the plan at the time a job is created.

-Inside of each build, a few items exist for collecting and reporting results:
+Inside of each job, a few items exist for collecting and reporting results:

 Job Step:
   An individual step run as part of a job.
 For example, this could be the provision step.